Jelly-RDF/jelly-jvm/docs/docs/contributing/index.md

     - Check `Run on 'Reformat Code' action`
     - Check `Run on save`
     - Replace `Run for files` glob pattern with `**/*.{java}`

+### Scala

+We use `scalafmt` and `scalafix` to format and lint Scala code.
+You can run both with `sbt fixAll`.
+Similarly to Java, pull requests are expected to pass the formatter and linter checks before being submitted.

 ## Documentation